 Further study is a popular option for environmental graduates.
 Taking a relevant MSc course may be helpful, if you're interested in getting into a particular field of environmental science.

-If you are unsure about your career plan or what are the next stages of your career planning, the Careers and Employability Service is here to support you as a students and as a graduate for 5 years after graduation.
+If you are unsure about your career plan or what are the next stages of your career planning, the Careers and Employability Service is here to support you.

 The Careers and Employability Service offers support to students throughout their studies and provision for graduates up to five years after graduation, with advice and guidance on: